-- Microsoft Store is one of the best platforms to download and install apps from, however, several users have reported encountering the Microsoft Store error 0x87e10bcf in Windows 11.
+- Microsoft Store is one of the best platforms to download and install apps from, however, several users have reported encountering the 0x87e10bcf error.

 - Also, find out how to solve issues causing the Microsoft Store to crash in this OS.